To The Economy

 Ship collisions are currently a leading cause of death for large whales, and scientists estimate that over 80 blue, humpback, and fin whales are killed by vessel collisions on the West Coast of the United States each year 4.
 The Santa Barbara Channel and San Francisco region, though near several major shipping ports (Los Angeles,Long Beach, Oakland, Richmond, and San Francisco), serve as an important feeding ground and migratory route for blue, fin, and humpback whales, all species that are still endangered or threatened.
 These regions also support four National Marine Sanctuaries - Channel Islands, Cordell Bank, Greater Farallones, and Monterey Bay.

-Due to the rich biodiversity of the Channel, many other marine mammal species can also be found year-round.
+Due to the rich biodiversity of the California Current system, many other marine mammal species can also be found year-round.

 The data represented in the map is the location at which the whale carcass was found or interaction was reported and does not represent the location of the vessel collision.
 Due to oceanographic conditions and carcass decomposition, the number of whales confirmed dead from vessel collisions is a low representation of the actual number of whales killed each year.
 Note: Due to COVID-19, necropsy and response effort was limited in 2020.

 - NOAA Fisheries.
 2020.
 “Blue Whale | NOAA Fisheries.”
 NOAA.
 Alaska, New England/Mid-Atlantic, Pacific Islands, Southeast, West Coast.
 June 30, 2020. www.fisheries.noaa.gov/species/blue-whale.